deanwampler/JustEnoughScalaForSpark/README.md

 You'll need the Java 7 or 8 (preferred) JRE (Java Runtime Environment) installed.
 Go [here](https://java.com/en/download/help/index_installing.xml) for instructions, if necessary.

 A separate Scala installation is _not_ required.
+It's bundled with Spark Notebook.

 ### Downloading Spark Notebook

 If you want to run it "natively" (i.e., not use Docker), visit one of the following download pages and click the _Download here_ link:

-* [Zip](http://spark-notebook.io/dl/zip/0.6.3/2.11/1.6.2/2.7.2/true/true) file (for all platforms).
+* [Zip](http://spark-notebook.io/dl/zip/0.7.0/2.11/2.0.2/2.7.2/true/true) file (for all platforms).
-* [Tgz](http://spark-notebook.io/dl/tgz/0.6.3/2.11/1.6.2/2.7.2/true/true) file (best for Mac OSX or Linux).
+* [Tgz](http://spark-notebook.io/dl/tgz/0.7.0/2.11/2.0.2/2.7.2/true/true) file (best for Mac OSX or Linux).

-> We're using notebook version 0.6.3 built for Spark 1.6.2, Hadoop 2.7.2, and Scala 2.11, with Hive and Parquet extensions.
+> We're using notebook version 0.7.0 built for Spark 2.0.2, Hadoop 2.7.2, and Scala 2.11, with Hive and Parquet extensions.
 (See [spark-notebook.io](http://spark-notebook.io) for other configurations.)
-We aren't using Spark 2.0.0, because support for it is still experimental, but the actual Spark version is less important for our purposes, since we're here to learn Scala.
+Most of what we'll learn applies equally to Spark 1.6.X and Scala 2.10.X releases.

 Expand the archive somewhere convenient.

 Start Spark Notebook as follows.
-Open a command window and change the working directory to the root directory where you expanded the Spark Notebook archive.
+Open a terminal/command window and change the working directory to the root directory where you expanded the Spark Notebook archive.
 Run the following command:
 ```
 bin/spark-notebook
 ```

 You'll see some log messages that then it will wait...

 > If you get an error that it fails to start, make sure Java is installed and on your path.
-(Run `java -version` in the same command window.)
-If that's not an issue, try moving the Spark Notebook folder to a directory where the full path has *no* whitespace (i.e., `C:\Foo Bar\Baz` has whitespace between `Foo` and `Bar`).
+(Run `java -version` in the same terminal.)
+If Java isn't an issue, try moving the Spark Notebook folder to a directory where the full path has **no** whitespace (i.e., `C:\Foo Bar\Baz` has whitespace between `Foo` and `Bar`).

 Now jump to <a href="#RunningTutorial">Running the Tutorial</a>.